docker/docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 Enhanced Container Isolation allows running advanced workloads, but denies the ability to perform kernel operations or access hardware devices.

-#### Does Enhanced Container Isolation restrict bind-mounts inside the container?
+#### Does Enhanced Container Isolation restrict bind mounts inside the container?

-Yes, it restricts bind-mounts of directories located in the Docker Desktop Linux VM into the container.
+Yes, it restricts bind mounts of directories located in the Docker Desktop Linux VM into the container.

-It does not restrict bind-mounts of your host machine files into the container, as configured via Docker Desktop's **Settings** > **Resources** > **File Sharing**.
+It does not restrict bind mounts of your host machine files into the container, as configured via Docker Desktop's **Settings** > **Resources** > **File Sharing**.

 #### Does Enhanced Container Isolation protect all containers launched with Docker Desktop?